-- SAP employs regular backup processes to provide restoration of business-critical systems as and when necessary. - SAP uses uninterrupted power supplies (for example: UPS, batteries, generators, etc.) to protect power availability to the Data Centers. - SAP has defined business continuity plans for business-critical processes; - Emergency processes and systems are regularly tested. - 1.8 Data Separation Control.
-Personal Data collected for different purposes can be processed separately.
+- SAP employs regular backup processes to provide restoration of business-critical systems as and when necessary. - SAP uses uninterrupted power supplies (for example: UPS, batteries, generators, etc.) to protect power availability to the Data Centers. - SAP has defined business contingency plans for business-critical processes and may offer disaster recovery strategies for business critical Services as further set out in the Documentation or incorporated into the Order Form for the relevant Cloud Service. - Emergency processes and systems are regularly tested.

+1.8 Data Separation Control.

-- SAP uses appropriate technical controls to achieve Customer Data separation at all times. - Customer (including its approved Controllers) will have access only to their own Data based on secure authentication and authorization. - If Personal Data is required to handle a support incident from Customer, the data is assigned to that particular message and used only to process that message; it is not accessed to process any other messages.
-This data is stored in dedicated support systems. - 1.9 Data Integrity Control.
-Personal Data will remain intact, complete and current during processing activities.
+- SAP uses the technical capabilities of the deployed software (for example: multi- tenancy, or separate system landscapes) to achieve data separation among Personal Data originating from multiple customers. - Customer (including its Controllers) has access only to its own data. - If Personal Data is required to handle a support incident from Customer, the data is assigned to that particular message and used only to process that message; it is not accessed to process any other messages.
+This data is stored in dedicated support systems.

+1.9 Data Integrity Control.

-SAP has implemented a multi-layered defense strategy as a protection against unauthorized modifications
+- SAP has implemented a multi-layered defense strategy as a protection against unauthorized modifications.

-In particular, SAP uses the following to implement the control and measure sections described above.
-In particular:
+- In particular, SAP uses the following to implement the control and measure sections described above.

 - Firewalls;

 - Security Monitoring Center;

 - Antivirus software;

 - Backup and recovery;

-- External and internal penetration testing; - Regular external audits to prove security measures.
+- External and internal penetration testing and/or regular external audits to prove security measures.

-Appendix 3 to the DPA
+Appendix 3 to the DPA and, if applicable, the Standard Contractual Clauses